 Landscape uses - Feature Plant, Shade Trees

-1. Start the cold stratification process one month before the beginning of spring.
+1. Start the cold stratification process in the end of the beginning of the year.

 2. Place the seeds in a glass bowl and cover with room temperature water.
 Allow the seeds to soak for a minimum of 24 hours but no longer than 48 hours.